Skip to main content

 Cefquinome (Livestock) for Cattle

-Cefquinome (Livestock) is used in cattle for arthritis in piglets, Bacterial meningitis, Bovine mastitis (E. coli, Klebsiella), Bovine respiratory disease.
-Routes documented in cattle: IM, SC, Intramammary.
-ExoticRx tracks Cefquinome (Livestock) dosing for cattle from primary veterinary literature; sign in to view the full rule set.
+Cefquinome (Livestock) is used in cattle for Bovine respiratory disease, BRD, E. coli septicemia in calves, Bovine mastitis (E. coli, Klebsiella).
+Routes documented in cattle: IM, INTRAMAMMARY.
+A typical adult cattle weighs 250.00–900.00 kg.
+ExoticRx lists 3 cited dose rules for Cefquinome (Livestock) in cattle, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Cobactan